MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 Dev Proxy is a command line tool that helps you simulate behaviors and errors of cloud APIs to help you build resilient apps.

-In this article, you'll learn how to install and run the proxy.
+In this article, you'll learn how to install and run Dev Proxy.

 ## Install